2-Day Edinburgh Itinerary

 The National Gallery is free and, even if you're not a huge art fan, it's worth exploring, even for a little while.

 Leave the Museum and take Princes Street to the right and you’ll come to The Scott Monument, from which you’ll get one of the most stunning views of Edinburgh.
-If you do not suffer from claustrophobia and do not mind climbing a lot of steps, we definitely recommend going to the top of the tower.
+If you don't suffer from claustrophobia and don't mind climbing a lot of steps, we definitely recommend going to the top of the tower.

-Once you have climbed down, cross the street until you get to Jenners Street, Edinburgh’s most famous department store.
+Once you've climbed down, cross the street until you get to Jenners, Edinburgh’s most famous department store.
 Even if you don’t wish to buy anything, you can visit the shopping center and find out why it's known as the “Scottish Harrods”.

-From here you can take George Street, probably the most exclusive street in Edinburgh to see its houses and shops.
-Rose Street, situated between George Street and Princes Street, is another pretty high street.
+From here you can take George Street, probably the most exclusive street in Edinburgh, to see its houses and shops.
+Rose Street, situated between George Street and Princes Street, is another pretty high street we recommend strolling down.

-You might still have some time not only to window shop but to do some shopping for yourself, your family and your friends.
-You might also want to relax a little by having some coffee at The Dome, walking around the area until it gets dark, or visiting the Princes Street Gardens.
+If you haven't taken too much time window shopping, you might want to relax a little by having some coffee at The Dome, walking around the area until it gets dark, or visiting the Princes Street Gardens.

 The evening is the best time to take one of the many ghost tours offered in Edinburgh.
 All the tours depart from the Royal Mile (between Tron Kirk and St Giles’ Cathedral).
-Another very worthwhile visit is The Real Mary King’s Close, which has the advantage that it closes a lot later than the rest of the attractions.
+Another very worthwhile visit is The Real Mary King’s Close, which closes a lot later than other attractions.

 Day 2